veltenlab/PrimerDesign/README.md

 Several use cases are described in detail below.

+Run time depends on the number of primers tested but typically stays below 30 minutes on a default laptop computer.

 ## Requirements and first run

 PrimerDesign tool requires [primer3](https://github.com/primer3-org/primer3), [NCBI Blast](https://blast.ncbi.nlm.nih.gov/Blast.cgi?PAGE_TYPE=BlastDocs&DOC_TYPE=Download), and [cliquer](https://users.aalto.fi/~pat/cliquer.html) to be available on your system; the paths need to be specified by the user in the first run of the program.
 All other requirements are installed automatically when the package if first run; in case you do not have write permissions to your `.libPaths()`, uncomment the first line of the scripot and specifiy a writeable folder that R libraries will be installed to.